llliphys/VASP-WANNIER/README.md

 ### Intro
 Here are some python scripts to pre- and post-process DFT-VASP calculations.
 To check out how to use them, just simply command `python script_name.py` or `python script_name.py -h` on your terminal to have a first insight.

-- `pycheck.py`: Check VASP input and output files, e.g. checking if input setup is correct.
+- `pycheck.py`: Inspect VASP input and output files, e.g. checking if input setup is correct.

 - `pycell.py`: Manipulate CIF or POSCAR file, e.g., making supercell, varying vacuum size, etc.